Jaslavie/Jaslavie/README.md

 🎓 Currently a first-year **cognitive science + computer science** major @ UCI with an interest in web apps 💻, business strategy 💼, and designing for data-heavy operations ✈️
 <br><br>
 🐇 I love **fast-paced startup ecosystems** with multi-faceted products that drive rapid decision-making
+<br><br>
+🚀 My end goal is to work in the military/defense and data space!